-The advance of the robot will be complicated by Martian rocks lying very close to the task path (obstacles of size at least $2\text{cm} \times 2\text{cm} \times 10\text{cm}$, not closer than 1 cm from the path).
+The advance of the robot will be complicated by a number of tree trunks very close to the task path (obstacles of size at least $2 \,\mathrm{cm} \times 2 \,\mathrm{cm} \times 10 \,\mathrm{cm}$, not closer than 1 cm from the path).
 There will be exactly four such obstacles used in this task.
-The distance between the obstacles, measured along the path, will be at least

-20 cm.
-The robot should produce success sound while leaving the rocky area.
+The distance between the obstacles, measured along the path, will be at least 20 cm.
+The robot should produce success sound while leaving the forest area.
 Completing this task will give the robot 18 points.
 Passing each obstacle and finding the path again will be worth 4 points.

-Figure 4: Rocks along the track.
+Figure 5: Trees along the path.

-3.5 Message from a Satellite
+3.5 Message from a cell phone